univention/ucs-school/doc/devel/dev_rabbit_hole.md

 ```

 There is one, and only one machine in the role of the domain controller **primary***.
 This server
-contains the **ldap primary**, the only place where data is written into the the ldap.
+contains the **ldap primary**, the only place where data is written into the ldap.
 This primary
 also contains ssl and other security relevant data.
 See: [ldap], [domain]

 The **ldap backup*** mirrors everything the primary contains, but only as a read-only backup.
 This